Carles Casagemas: Paris 1900–1901

 In October 1900, Casagemas accompanied Picasso to Paris for the Exposition.
 Eventually, the two took up residence in a vacated studio owned by Isidre Nonell located in Montmartre.
-Germaine Gargallo Florentin Pichot (best known as Germaine), Germaine's sister (Antoinette Fornerod), and a close friend, Louise "Oddette" Lenoir became models and constant companions of Picasso and Casagemas.
+Germaine Gargallo Florentin Pichot (best known as Germaine), Germaine's sister (Antoinette Fornerod), and a close friend, Louise "Odette" Lenoir became models and constant companions of Picasso and Casagemas.
 Casagemas quickly fell in love with Germaine, while Odette began sleeping with Picasso.
 Despite his deep feelings for Germaine, Casagemas, due to his impotence, could not consummate their relationship and quickly fell into a deep depression.

 Casagemas spoke of suicide often and attempted to kill himself at least once before Picasso suggested that they leave Paris and return to Spain for the holidays.
 They spent Christmas 1900 in Barcelona and then traveled to Malaga, Picasso's birthplace, on New Year's Day 1901.
 There Casagemas's behavior towards Picasso's relatives embarrassed Picasso so deeply that Picasso put him on a boat back to Barcelona.
 After passing through Barcelona, Casagemas returned to Paris on his own to see Germaine.
 Throughout his absence from Paris, Casagemas had been writing to Germaine multiple times a day.

 Not much is known about the three weeks Casagemas spent in Paris after his arrival in early 1901, except that he asked Germaine to live with him and she refused.
 But he soon decided that he would again return to Spain.

 Attempted murder of Germaine and suicide

 On February 17, 1901, Casagemas arranged a farewell dinner for himself at the Hippodrome Cafe in Paris.
 He invited Germaine and a few friends, including Manuel Pallarés and Manolo Hugué.
 At approximately 9pm and after many rounds of wine and absinthe, Casagemas asked Germaine one final time if she would marry him.
 When she refused, he drew a pistol and shot at her.
 The bullet did not strike her, but she fell to the ground.
 Casagemas then turned the gun and shot himself in the right temple.
 He died in a hospital later that evening.

 One of Picasso's portraits accompanied Casagemas's obituary nine days later.
 Picasso returned to Paris in May, 1901, resumed residence in the studio that he had shared with Casagemas, visited the site of Casagemas's suicide, and eventually had an affair with Germaine.
 During the years to follow, Picasso painted various death portraits of Casagemas.

-Germaine remained part of Picasso's life for many years and was later one of the models depicted in Picasso's Les Demoiselles d'Avignon.
+Germaine remained part of Picasso's life for many years and was later one of the models depicted in Picasso's Les Demoiselles d'Avignon and much later in another painting The Three Dancers.